cvet/fonline/PUBLIC_API.md

 `FONLINE_BUILD_CLIENT (default: YES)`

-Produce client binaries.
+Produce multiplayer client binaries.
-Binaries will be placed in `output/Client` directory in separate directory named as `platform-configuration` (i.e. Win32-Debug).
+Binaries will be placed in `output/Client` directory in separate directory named as `platform-arch-configuration` (i.e. Windows-win64-Debug).
 These binaries later will be consumed by packager.

 `FONLINE_BUILD_SERVER (default: NO)`

-Produce server binaries.
+Produce multiplayer server binaries.
-Binaries will be placed in `output/Server` directory in separate directory named as `platform-configuration` (i.e. Web-Release).
+Binaries will be placed in `output/Server` directory in separate directory named as `platform-arch-configuration` (i.e. Linux-x64-Release).
+These binaries later will be consumed by packager.

+`FONLINE_BUILD_SINGLE (default: NO)`

+Produce singleplayer binaries.
+Binaries will be placed in `output/Single` directory in separate directory named as `platform-arch-configuration` (i.e. Web-wasm-Release).
 These binaries later will be consumed by packager.

 `FONLINE_BUILD_MAPPER (default: NO)`